galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 >
 {: .question}

 This is nice, as it supports our conclusions thus far on the trajectory of the T-cell differentiation.
 With single-cell, the more ways you can prove to yourself what you're seeing is real, the better!
-If we did not find consistent results, we would need to delve in further to see if the algorithm (not all algorithms fit all data!) or the biology.
+If we did not find consistent results, we would need to delve in further to see if the cause is the algorithm (not all algorithms fit all data!) or the biology.

 Where might we go from here?
-We might consider playing with our louvain resolutions, to get the two branches to be called as different clusters, and then comparing them to each other for gene differences or genotype differences.
+We might consider playing with our louvain resolutions, to see if we can get the two groups of Cd4+ and Cd8+ cells to be called as different clusters, and then comparing them to each other for gene differences or genotype differences.
 We might also use different objects (for instance, what if we regressed out cell cycle genes?) and see if that changes the results.
-Perhaps we would eliminate the DN double-branch input.
-Or perhaps that's real, and we should investigate that.
 What would you do?

 ## Working in a group?
 The finale!
 Look at each others images!
 How do yours differ, what decisions were made?
-Previously, when calling clusters in the 'Filter, Plot and Explore Single-cell RNA-seq Data', the interpretation at the end is largely consistent, no matter what decisions are made throughout (mostly!).
+Previously, when calling clusters in the [Filter, Plot and Explore Single-cell RNA-seq Data]({% link topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}) tutorial, the interpretation at the end is largely consistent, no matter what decisions are made throughout (mostly!).
 Is this the case with your trajectory analyses?
 You may find that it is not, which is why pseudotime analysis even more crucially depends on your understanding of the underlying biology (we have to choose the root cells, for instance, or recognise that DN cells should not be found in the middle of the DPs) as well as choosing the right analysis.
 That's why it is a huge field!
 With analysing scRNA-seq data, it's almost like you need to know about 75% of your data and make sure your analysis shows that, for you to then identify the 25% new information.

 # Conclusion

 Congratulations!
 You've made it to the end!
-You might be interested in this [Example History](https://humancellatlas.usegalaxy.eu/u/marisa_jl/h/inferring-trajectories-using-scanpy---example-history) which shows the results you shold expect to see if you follow this tutorial.
+You might be interested in the [workflow](https://humancellatlas.usegalaxy.eu/u/marisa_jl/w/workflow-constructed-from-history-inferring-trajectories-with-scanpy-tutorial-1) for this tutorial or this [Example History](https://humancellatlas.usegalaxy.eu/u/marisa_jl/h/inferring-trajectories-using-scanpy---example-history) which shows the results you should expect to see if you follow this tutorial.

 In this tutorial, you moved from called clusters to inferred relationships and trajectories using pseudotime analysis.
 You found an alternative to PCA (diffusion map), an alternative to tSNE (force-directed graph), a means of identifying cluster relationships (PAGA), and a metric for pseudotime (diffusion pseudotime) to identify early and late cells.
 If you were working in a group, you found that such analysis is slightly more sensitive to your decisions than the simpler filtering/plotting/clustering is.
 We are inferring and assuming relationships and time, so that makes sense!